 You are required to always update your company even if nothing has changed, ceased operation, or made changes.

-Logistical Forwarding Solutions can help you with each of these steps and more.
+Logistical Forwarding Solutions can help you with each of these steps in acquiring your freight broker license.
 We can offer a package deal to filing all of the necessary steps on your behalf.
-LFS has been working with freight broker license for more than 17 years and we can make sure your freight broker license filings are done accurately and quickly.
+LFS has been working with freight broker license for more than 20 years and we can make sure your freight broker license filings are done accurately and quickly.
 Contact Logistical Forwarding today about how to get your freight broker license.